-I was an original cosponsor of the Affordable Care Act and because of my leadership throughout the process, House Speaker Nancy Pelosi (D-CA) honored me with being one of only a few members to serve as Speaker Pro Tempore on the day of the final vote.
+I was an original cosponsor of the Patient Protection and Affordable Care Act (ACA) and because of my leadership throughout the process, then-House Speaker Nancy Pelosi (D-CA) honored me with being one of only a few members to serve as Speaker Pro Tempore on the day of the final vote.
 The comprehensive health care reform law passed by Congress is defining a new era of quality, accessible, and affordable health care for millions of Americans.
-In Maryland’s 4th Congressional District, the law is helping reduce health disparities, establish up to 8 new community health centers, and provide affordable preventative services.
+In Maryland’s 4th Congressional District, the law is helping reduce health disparities, establish up to eight new community health centers, and provide affordable preventative services.

-I added a provision to the Affordable Care Act that would make sure safety-nets are in place to prevent price gouging that will hold insurance companies accountable.
-This will help ensure health care affordability for working families in the 4th Congressional District of Maryland and across the country.
-The provision enables states to review private insurer’s premium increases beginning in 2010.
-The provision guarantees transparency on rates and will also enable state insurance commissioners to recommend to the National Insurance Commissioner whether a particular insurer should participate in the Health Insurance Exchange, taking into account excessive or unjustified premium increases in making that determination.
-The language I secured will ensure affordability for working American families by holding private insurers (both inside and outside of the Exchange) accountable.
+I secured a provision in the Affordable Care Act to ensure that safety-nets are in place to prevent price gouging and hold insurance companies accountable.
+The provision guarantees transparency on rates and enables state insurance commissioners to recommend to the National Insurance Commissioner whether a particular insurer should participate in the Health Insurance Exchange, taking into account excessive or unjustified premium increases in making that determination.
+By one estimate, consumers in a number of states have saved over $154 million in premium costs because their premium increases were deemed excessive (http://www.ncsl.org/research/health/health-insurance-rate-approval-disapproval.aspx).
+The provision I secured is helping ensure health care affordability for working families in the 4th Congressional District of Maryland and across the country by holding private insurers (both inside and outside of the Exchange) accountable.

-- Prohibiting pre-existing condition exclusions for children in all new plans;
+- Prohibiting pre-existing condition exclusions in all new plans;

 - Providing immediate access to insurance for uninsured Americans who are uninsured because of a pre-existing condition through a temporary high-risk pool;